Eelviny/fsmu.co.uk/about.md

 She has a special relationship with all the staff and girls and a very good understanding of how we can support and encourage the school/community.

-In the UK she has been working in Education for over eight years and is currently working for a school in Wiltshire and is very passionate about the education of girls.
+In the UK she has been working in education for over eight years and is currently working at a school in Wiltshire.
+She is very passionate about the education of girls.

 **Matthew Devlin - Trustee**